 So much diversity!

-Another awesome thing about this area is that it has three different biomes: marine, boreal forest and tundra.
+Another awesome explore Churchill is that it has three different biomes: marine, boreal forest, and tundra.
 That being said, while I mentioned it’s a very popular location for polar bears, both black bears, and grizzly bears can be found around the area as well.
 You could also see caribou, wolves, or moose on land.
 In the Hudson Bay you could find beluga whales, ringed, bearded or Greenland seals, or narwhals.
-In the northern waters, you could also see walrus, dolphins and killer whales.
+In the northern waters, you could also see walrus, dolphins, and killer whales.

 Shortly after the first two sleds took off we heard someone yelling.
 One of the guides by us took off running only to come back yelling ‘gun’!
 At this point, the rest of our group is ushered back onto the shuttle for safety and we really don’t have any idea what’s going on.
 They take off with a gun on a 4-wheeler and then we hear two shots go off.

 Don’t worry, no bears or humans were hurt!
 The gunshots were simply to scare off the polar bear that had popped up on his back two legs when one of the sleds got close too where he had been.
 Talk about an intense situation for the people on those sleds (not gonna lie though, wish I had been on one).
 We proceeded to go on our rides after that, and what a magical experience that was!!